 Section 1.
-Based upon the above findings which are adopted, and upon the City Council's review and adoption of the Report and Recommendation of the Executive Director of the Planning and Development Department attached to this Resolution as Exhibit A and incorporated herein by reference, the City Council approves the application of Eugene Riverfront District LLC for an ad valorem property tax exemption under the City's Multiple-Unit Property Tax Exemption (MUPTE) Program for the residential units to be constructed on Lot 2 and Lot 3 of the Town Run Plat in Eugene, Oregon (Assessor's Map 17-03-32-22, Tax Lots 1800 and 1900), subject to the following conditions:
+Based upon the above findings which are adopted, and upon the City Council's review and adoption of the Report and Recommendation of the Executive Director of the Planning and Development Department attached to this Resolution as Exhibit A and incorporated herein by reference, the City Council approves the application of Eugene Riverfront District LLC for an ad valorem property tax exemption under the City's Multiple-Unit Property Tax Exemption (MUPTE) Program for the residential units to be constructed on Lot 9 of the Town Run Plat in Eugene, Oregon (Assessor's Map 17-03-32-22, Tax Lot 2500), subject to the following conditions:

 1.1 Compact Urban Development.
-The project will consist of 19 studio units, 34 one-bedroom units, 73 two-bedroom units, and 4 three-bedroom units for a total of 130 residential units, none of which will be used for transient use, student housing, or vacation occupancy.
-The project will not include commercial space in the building.
+The project will consist of 12 studio units, 38 one-bedroom units, and 45 two-bedroom units for a total of 95 residential units, none of which will be used for transient use, student housing, or vacation occupancy.
+There is no commercial space proposed in the building.
+The applicant did not propose commercial uses as part of the project nor did the applicant demonstrate that commercial property is a required design or public benefit element of the project.
+Consequently, any commercial property on the development site is not eligible for the tax exemption.

-Multiple-Unit Housing Property Tax Exemption Rule R-2.945 ("Rule R-2.945") requires that in order to be eligible for a MUPTE, projects on properties located in the Downtown Area and east of Charnelton must provide residential units equivalent to at least 175% of the minimum density applicable to the property's zoning designation.
+Multiple-Unit Housing Property Tax Exemption Rule R-2.945 ("Rule R-2.945") requires that in order to be eligible for a MUPTE, projects on properties located in the Downtown Area and east of Charnelton St. must provide residential units equivalent to at least 175% of the minimum density applicable to the property's zoning designation.
 The property on which the project will be built is located in the S-DR Downtown Riverfront Special Area Zone, which does not include a minimum residential unit density.
-However, the property is governed by an Agreement for Disposition and Development (DDA) that stipulates a minimum of 14 units for Parcel 3B and 14 units for Parcel 3C.
-The project will include 130 dwelling units distributed roughly equally between the two parcels.
-The proposed number of units complies with the DDA's requirements for minimum and maximum unit density.
+However, the property is governed by an Agreement for Disposition and Development that stipulates a minimum of 95 units for Parcel 7.
+The proposed project will include 95 units.